sap1ens/heimdall/README.md

 `flinkdeployment` custom resource (CR) created by the Flink Kubernetes Operator.

 A service account with read-only access to `flinkdeployment` CR is required.
 See [tools/k8s-operator/service-account.yaml](tools/k8s-operator/service-account.yaml) for an example.

+## Cache

+By default, all data received from a locator is cached in memory for 5 seconds.
+This can be disabled or configured to use a different interval (see [this page](https://quarkus.io/guides/cache#configuring-the-underlying-caching-provider)).

 ## Configuration